cmlykke/rime-liuma/instructions/TUTORIAL.md

 - xhjo  暪 5811,
 - wjgo  漯 5821,

-The approach on having each key stand for two strokes goes a long way to avoid character collisions, but it is not enough to achieve the target og 5.000.
+The approach of having each key stand for two strokes goes a long way to avoid character collisions, but it is not enough to achieve the target of 5.000.
 For both simplified and traditional characters,\
-there are too many that start with the following shapes:
+there are too many that start with the following shapes/elements:

 虫 木 ⺮ ⻊目 扌.